ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

   }
 ~~~

-### Incremental Updates Example
+### Incremental Updates

 In this example, the ALTO client only cares about the updates of one
 advertisement object for delivery protocol capability whose value includes
 "https/1.1".
-So it adds its limitation of capabilities in "input" field of the
+Thus, it adds its limitation of capabilities in "input" field of the
 POST request.

 ~~~